sldimitrov/NextLevelFood/README.md

 <img align="right" width="340" height="190" alt="react core concepts" src="https://github.com/sldimitrov/ReactWeatherApp/assets/135168991/7b864aeb-9cf4-49a4-905e-ec10290f2932" />
 <p>
  ⚙️ Server and client side components.
 Every components consists HTML and JS in its core.
-Every one of them is styling with the use of CSS classes <br/>
+Every one of them was style with the use of CSS classes. <br/>
- 🔍 For the database I have used SQLlite3 which is easy-to-handle and set-up.
+ 🔍 My database is SQLlite3.
+It is easy-to-handle and set-up.
 Perfect for my fullstack application as long as it doesn't containt too much dynamic data to be stored.
  🌀 For the page routing App Router was applied.
 Thats a library suggested by Next.js.
 My FoodiesApp shows the user Loading, Error and NotFound pages with ease.

  ### To sum up the tech-stack: